 Echo Technician Degrees with Career Information

 Echo technicians, or echo techs, help doctors diagnose cardiovascular disease by using sonography technology known as echocardiograms.
 Echocardiography technology creates internal images of patients' bodies, allowing echo techs and doctors to view the heart and other organs.
-Echo techs must earn a certificate or an associate's or bachelor's degree to qualify for employment.
+Echo techs must earn a certificate, associate's or bachelor's degree to qualify for employment.

 Certificate in Echocardiography